wayne-kuanghui-shen/python-spx_pricing_vecm_modeling/README.md

 ## ⛳️ Objectives
 - Include broader dimensions of factors, valuation and sentiment, that could potentially impact stock prices
-- Explore how the timing of the pricing factors impact stock prices, both short-run and long-run, using the built-in mechanism of the vector error correction model
+- Explore how the timing of the pricing factors impact stock prices, both short-run and long-run with VECM
-- Apply the *"short-run and long-run determinants"* concept to improve strategic and tactical asset allocation strategy
+- Apply the *"short-run and long-run"* concept to improve strategic and tactical asset allocation strategy

 ## 📍 Conclusions
 - Valuation and sentiment are two important dimensions of factors for equity pricing